 - 1/3 cup (75 g) mini chocolate chips dairy-free (*see notes)

 - 1 tsp coconut oil

 - 2-3 tbsp hazelnuts chopped

-- Add all other ingredients of the Ferrero Rocher Mixture (but not the Chocolate Mixture) and blend again for a couple of seconds.
+- Add all other ingredients of the Rocher Mixture (not the Chocolate Mixture) and blend again for a couple of seconds.
 Stop the food processor and scrape down the sides of the machine with a spatula.
 Blend or pulse again for a few seconds.
 The mixture should hold together and be slightly sticky.

 - Use about 1 tsp of the mixture per ball and shape it with your hands to form a ball.
 Place a whole hazelnut into the center and seal the ball, then roll it between your hands.
 Make this with the remaining dough.
-Place all balls on a plate.
+Place all balls on a plate lined with parchment paper.